weedu34/CovidAnalysis/Readme.md

 To run the Tableau dashboard locally, you will need to have Tableau Desktop installed.
 Follow these steps:

 1. Clone this repository to your local machine.
-2. Open Tableau Desktop.
+2. Export Excel files using the [SQL FILE](https://github.com/weedu34/CovidAnalysis/blob/main/TablaeuQuery.sql).
-3. Import the necessary data sources into Tableau.
+3. Open Tableau Public.
 4. Connect the data sources to the visualizations in the dashboard.
 5. Customize the dashboard as needed.